TrevorBuchanan/AgAIDResearch/ProjectNotes.md

 11. Net CL+
 12. Jedd
 * A form of SMOTE (Synthetic Minority Oversampling Technique) was used to increase ML model performance.
-The distribution of the yields followed a normal distribution (figure 1.0).
+The distribution of the yields followed a normal distribution.
 ![NormalDist.png](Images%2FNormalDist.png)
 In order to fix the issue of there being less data points on the extremities for the ML model to train on, minority oversampling was used.
 The minority